CenturyLinkCloud/PublicKB/Release Notes/2019/2019-05-28-cloud-platform-release-notes.md

 Application Lifecycle Management will enhance log trace for each access to the AWS console through the recently added Provider Instance ID link on the instance details page.
 This type of access was already been registered in the Provider activity log, but it has been improved with the instance id that is being accessed, as well as including it into the instance activity log.
 This way any AWS console access will be displayed either by instance activity log or by provider activity log, improving auditability and facilitating any issue troubleshooting.

-##### New Cloud Formation types supported
+##### New CloudFormation types supported

-Application Lifecycle Management now supports additional Cloud Formation types to be used in Cloud Formation template boxes.
+Application Lifecycle Management now supports additional CloudFormation types to be used in CloudFormation template boxes.
 These additional types are:
 "AWS::Glue::DataCatalogEncryptionSettings", "AWS::Glue::SecurityConfiguration", "AWS::MediaStore::Container", "AWS::ApiGatewayV2::ApiMapping" and "AWS::ApiGatewayV2::DomainName".
-The user can now use these new resource types in the template definition of any Cloud Formation template box or update the template file of any existing template instance adding any of these types of resource and reconfigure the instance to use it.
+The user can now use these new resource types in the template definition of any CloudFormation template box or update the template file of any existing template instance adding any of these types of resource and reconfigure the instance to use it.

 ##### Support for new AWS instance types